 Book your flight/ Check Border Crossing by Land.

 There are two international airports in Israel – Ben Gurion and Ramon.
-Ben Gurion Airport is located about 20 km from Tel Aviv, and Ramon about 20 km from Eilat.
+Ben Gurion Airport is located about 20 km from Tel Aviv, while Ramon is located about 20 km from Eilat.
 There are international flights to Ben Gurion all year long.
-To Ramon, low cost flights arrive only in the winter.
+To Ramon, low-cost flights arrive only in the winter.
 For more information about them, read my post – Entering Israel By Air – All You Need to Know.

 Many have written before me about how to find cheap flights, so I’ll just sum it up in a few points:

-- Make sure your searches are cookie-free.
+- Make sure your searches are cookie-free, so you can get better deals.
 Many sites keep track of our searches using cookies and change the prices they show us accordingly.
-Switch your internet to private browsing mode to get better results.
+Switch your internet to private browsing mode and you will probably get better results.